How to become a psychotherapist

 Further information

-You can find out more about careers in psychotherapy from the British Association for Counselling and Psychotherapy.
+You can find out more about careers in psychotherapy from Health Careers and the UK Council for Psychotherapy.